paceuniversity/cs389f2021team7/Scrum.md

 5. I want to complete most of the designs for the app.

 6. Outside work is impeding my progress, slightly.

+**John Beltran** 11/1/2021

+1. I figured out what I need to focus on, and I studied certain aspects to help out with coding

+2. Today I will work on the tasks that were given to me

+3. Obstacles for me is the actual coding and how to figure out what to put

+4. This is our first scrum

+5. I’ll continue to focus on my tasks

+6. What is currently impeding my progress is outside sources